LABSN/mnefun/doc/overview.rst

     reject trials on basis of EOG. reject_epochs_by_annot : bool
-    If True, reject epochs by BAD annotations. analyses : list of str
+    If True, reject epochs by BAD annotations. pick_events_autoreject : callable | string | None Function for picking covariance events, or the string "restrict" to limit events to those with an id in ``in_numbers``. analyses : list of str
     Lists of analyses of interest. in_names : list of str